lynchd2/postcard/README.md

 blank.
 If a customer inputs all valid information, a flash message is displayed at the top of the page stating that a confirmation email has been sent.
-If not, a flash message is displayed detailing to enter a valid email address and enter a name present.
+If not, a flash message is displayed detailing to enter a valid email address and to enter a name.

 ##Finding the Code
 The HTML form page can be found in app/views/users/index.html.erb